 - 1. First unplug the tool. - 2.
-Lower the blade assembly and lock it in place using the Head Lockdown Pin. - 3.
+Set the bevel and miter angles to the 0° position. - Lower the Saw Head Assembly and lock it in place using the Head Lock-Down Pin.

 Lay a carpenter's square on the Table with one edge along the Blade and the other along the Fence.
 Any inaccuracy should be visible.